Rhoades Science Center 117

 (Start here for all technical issues and service requests)

 The VCSU Technology Service Desk, located in Rhoades Science Center 117, provides technical support for computers, computer networking, classroom presentation equipment, cameras, printers, telephones, online "enterprise" applications, and interactive video classroom services.
-The full-service VCSU Technology Service Desk is available for phone and walk-in support approximately 9 hours per day, Monday-Friday.
+The full-service VCSU Technology Service Desk is available for phone, chat, and walk-in support approximately 9 hours per day, Monday-Friday.
 A North Dakota University System Help Desk provides additional phone support 24 hours per day, 7 days per week.